lucasvolkmer/d2l-en-branch/chapter_appendix-mathematics-for-deep-learning/maximum-likelihood.md

 P(X \mid \theta) = \theta^9(1-\theta)^4.
 $$

-One nice thing about this example will be that we know the answer going in.
-Indeed, if we said verbally, "I flipped 13 coins, and 9 came up heads, what is our best guess for the probability that the coin comes us heads?, " everyone would correctly guess $9/13$.
-What this maximum likelihood method will give us is a way to get that number from first principals in a way that will generalize to vastly more complex situations.

-For our example, the plot of $P(X \mid \theta)$ is as follows:

 Uma coisa boa sobre esse exemplo é que sabemos qual será a resposta.
 Na verdade, se disséssemos verbalmente: "Joguei 13 moedas e deram cara com 9, qual é nossa melhor estimativa para a probabilidade de que a moeda nos dê cara? , "todos acertariam $9/13$.
 O que este método de máxima verossimilhança nos dará é uma maneira de obter esse número dos primeiros principais de uma forma que irá generalizar para situações muito mais complexas.

 Para nosso exemplo, o gráfico de $P(X \mid \theta)$ é o seguinte: